Factsheet 03: Bond

 You and the landlord/agent should sign the lodgement form.

-Help to pay the bond
+Help with paying the bond

 Deposit of the bond